 What are the best dishwashers?

 Based on our extensive research, the best dishwasher is the Bosch 300 Series SHSM63W55N.
 Although it’s quite moderately priced, it offers a great selection of features, including a durable stainless-steel tub, a third rack for cutlery, almost soundless operation, and of course excellent cleaning performance.
 Our best pick for a value model is the under-$400 Whirlpool WDF520PADM.
-It’s no slouch at doing the dishes either and offers some nice features including a sanitize cycle that’s certified by NSF to kill just about any lingering germs and EnergyStar qualification so once it’s installed, it will continue to be easy on your budget.
+It’s no slouch at doing the dishes either and offers some nice features including a sanitize cycle that’s certified by NSF to kill just about any lingering germs.
+It’s also has EnergyStar qualification so once it’s installed, it will continue to be easy on your budget.

 The best dishwashers you can buy today